tfirdaus/wp-locker/README.md

 The site should now be available at `http://localhost:8082`.

+> **NOTE**: Change the URL port number accordingly following THE `WORDPRESS_SITE_PORT_HTTPS` variable in the `.env`.

 ## Import and Export Database

 If you'd like to import a database, put it inside the `dump` directory in `wp-locker` directory.
-Then run the following command; replace the {{ database-name }} with the SQL filename given.
+Then run the following command; replace the `{{ database-name }}` with the SQL filename given.

 ```
 bin/mysql-import dump/{{ database-name }}.sql
 ```

 Run the following command to export the WordPress database.
 The file will be available inside the `dump` directory.

+> **NOTE**: Replace the `{{ database-name }}`` with the filename given.
+This process may take a while (perhaps, some minutes to almost an hour) to complete.
+However, If the process is hanging or unreasonably too long, you might be better to terminate the operation and import the database through an app like [Sequel Pro](https://github.com/tfirdaus/wp-locker/wiki/Using-Sequel-Pro) or [Navicat for Windows](https://www.navicat.com/en/products).

 ```
 bin/mysql-export